Two-layer sharply stratified Euler fluids in three dimensions: a Hamiltonian setting

-\begin{rem} As we will explicitly show in the next section, the constraint \eqref{u2u1}, holding in this form in the WNL approximation, is instrumental to obtain a local expression for the Hamiltonian in the canonical variables $(\wit \sigma, \wit \tau)$ prescribed by the geometric reduction approach of Section~ \ref{sectHamred}.
-A different way to approach the problem, and in particular to express the Hamiltonian in the free variables parametrizing the $2$-layer configuration space, involves the use of the Dirichlet-Neumann operator, as discussed in~\cite{CGK05} for the 2D case and in \cite{BSL08} for the 3D case.
-The comparison of our setting to that DN-operator based is presented in Appendix \ref{App C}. \end{rem}
+where $\wit{\mb{u}}_i=\left( \right)$. \begin{rem} Contrary to the $2$-dimensional case, relation \eqref{u2u1} introduces non-localities in the reduced theory, which parallel the ones obtained in the Dirichlet-Neumann (DN) operator approach of \cite{BSL08} for $3$-dimensional $2$-layer configurations with a rigid lid.
+As we will explicitly show in the next section, although the constraint \eqref{u2u1} is non-local, the WNL approximation yields a local expression for the Hamiltonian in the canonical variables $(\wit \sigma, \wit \tau)$ prescribed by the geometric reduction approach of Section \ref{sectHamred}.
+The comparison of our setting to that of~\cite{BSL08} is presented in Appendix \ref{App C}. \end{rem}